src-d/borges/README.md

 * `CONFIG_DBAPPNAME`, by default: ``
 * `CONFIG_DBTIMEOUT`, by default: `30s`

-To config other imprtant settings you should use:
+Other important settings are:
 * `CONFIG_TEMP_DIR`: Local path to store temporal files needed by the Borges consumer, by default: `/tmp/sourced`
 * `CONFIG_BROKER`: by default: `amqp://localhost:5672`
-* `CONFIG_ROOT_REPOSITORIES_DIR`: where to leave siva files, if no HDFS connection url is provided, this will be a local path.
-If not, it will be an HDFS folder, by default: `/tmp/root-repositories`
+* `CONFIG_ROOT_REPOSITORIES_DIR`: .siva file storage.
+If no HDFS connection url is provided, this will be a path in local filesystem.
+Otherwise, it will be an HDFS directory, by default: `/tmp/root-repositories`
 * `CONFIG_LOCKING`, by default: `local:`, other options: `etcd:`
-* `CONFIG_HDFS`: (host:port) If this property is not provided, all root repositories will be stored into the local fs, by default: `""`
+* `CONFIG_HDFS`: (host:port) If this property is not provided, all root repositories will be stored into the local filesystem, by default: `""`

 ## Producer